-During the year ended 31 December 2014, the carrying values of the properties, classified within property, plant and equipment, have been adjusted to the valuations and the net resultant adjustment comprised a decrease of $\ensuremath{\in} 99,000$ and an increase of $\ensuremath{\in} 88,000$ in the carrying values for the Group and Company respectively to reflect the property's estimated open market value on an individual asset level.
-Increases amounting to $\ensuremath{\in} 491,000$ for the Group and increases amounting to $\ensuremath{\in} 69,000$ for the Company were recognised in profit or loss, whereas the other net movements have been recognised in other comprehensive income as an adjustment to the revaluation reserve within shareholders' equity.
+Adjustments to the carrying amounts of the Group's land and buildings as at 31 December 2015 were deemed necessary as reflected in the table above with an increase of €1,732,000 recognised as an adjustment to the revaluation reserve.
+During the year ended 31 December 2014, the carrying values of the properties, classified within property, plant and equipment, have been adjusted to the valuations and the net resultant adjustment comprised a decrease of €99,000 and an increase of €745,000 in the carrying values for the Group and Company respectively.
+These adjustments were deemed necessary to reflect the properties' estimated open market value on an individual asset level.
+During 2014, increases amounting to €491,000 for the Group and increases amounting to €69,000 for the Company were recognised in profit or loss, whereas the other net movements have been recognised in other comprehensive income as an adjustment to the revaluation reserve within shareholders' equity.